-Russian Trolls Increasing After Syria Strikes, Pentagon Says
+Strikes 'Crippled' Syria Chemical Weapons Capability: Pence

+The airstrikes that hit Syria earlier Saturday were in response to a suspected chemical attack against civilians last weekend.

-(WASHINGTON) — The Pentagon says a Russian “disinformation campaign” has already begun over the U.S.-led airstrikes in Syria.
+The Pentagon says a Russian “disinformation campaign” has already begun over the airstrikes.

 Chief Pentagon spokeswoman Dana White said Saturday that “there has been a 2,000 percent increase in Russian trolls in the past 24 hours.”